mergeability/mergeable/README.md

     # exclude any of the mergeable validation above.
 A comma separated list.
 For example, the following will exclude validations for approvals and label.
     exclude: 'approvals, label'

+  issues:
+      # Regular expression.
+In this example, whenever a PR has a label with the word 'wip'
+      label: 'wip|do not merge|experimental'

+      # Regular expression to be tested on the title.
+Not mergeable when true.
+      title: 'wip'

+      # Only mergeable when milestone is as specified below.
+      milestone: 'version 1'

+      # exclude any of the mergeable validation above.
+A comma separated list.
+For example, the following will exclude validations for approvals and label.
+      exclude: 'approvals, label'
 ```

 However you may want to have more advanced rulesets: